-How Powerful Is Ethiopia?
+How Corrupt Is Ethiopia?

 President Obama recently visited Ethiopia, the first sitting U.S. president to do so.
 Near the end of his trip, Obama spoke at a press conference and, when asked whether the U.S. would assist Ethiopia combat dissenting political groups, said: " "Our policy is that we oppose terrorism wherever it may occur.
 And we are opposed to any group that is promoting the violent overthrow of a government, including the government of Ethiopia, that has been democratically elected."